More than 70 people overdose in a single day in New Haven

 Federal officials last month issued a warning about the spread of synthetic marijuana across the country.
 In recent months, K2 has caused hundreds of people in about 10 states to be hospitalized, sometimes with severe bleeding.
 Several people have died because of complications.
 The danger lies in the drug’s unpredictability and its tendency to be cut with potent opioids or in some cases an anticoagulant used in rat poison.

-“The message has to be very clear to people that any time you are taking a synthetic drug, you have really no idea, as we’ve seen today, what you’re taking and how that drug is going to affect you,” Hartman told WTNH late Wednesday night.
+“The message has to be very clear to people that any time you are taking a synthetic drug, you have really no idea, as we’ve seen today, what you’re taking and how that drug is going to affect you,” Hartman told WTNH late Wednesday.

-Most of the people who overdosed Wednesday in New Haven were lower-income or homeless, Hartman told WTNH.
+Most of the people who overdosed Wednesday were lower-income or homeless, Hartman told WTNH.
 The demographics led officials to believe “somebody was giving these drugs out.”

-The mass overdose began Tuesday night and forced police to continue monitoring the Green late into Wednesday night.
+The mass overdose began Tuesday night and forced police to continue monitoring the Green late Wednesday.
 Local officials said it was unlike anything they had seen before.
-“This is the highest number of victims in the shortest amount of time,” New Haven Fire Chief John Alston told News 12.
+“This is the highest number of victims in the shortest amount of time,” Fire Chief Alston told News 12.

 As reports of overdoses began mounting, multiple fire department units responded.
-“And after about the sixth one,” Alston said.
-“We knew we were going to have multi-casualty incident.”
+“And after about the sixth one,” Alston said, “we knew we were going to have a multi-casualty incident.”

 When the number was at 30 overdoses, the police chief told WVIT to warn residents: “Do not come down to the Green and purchase this K2.
 It is taking people out very quickly, people having respiratory failure.”